NativeScript/docs-v7/docs/ui/theme.md

 <Button class="-active" text="I’m highlighted when tapped"></Button>
 ```

 > **WARNING**: By default, iOS uses a delay before highlighting buttons used within ScrollView controls.
 Therefore, use caution when applying the `-active` class name to `<Button>` elements that are children of `<ScrollView>`s.
-For more detail see [this Stack Overflow thread](http://stackoverflow.com/questions/7541159/is-it-possible-to-remove-the-delay-of-uibuttons-highlighted-state-inside-a-uisc).
+For more details, see [this Stack Overflow thread](http://stackoverflow.com/questions/7541159/is-it-possible-to-remove-the-delay-of-uibuttons-highlighted-state-inside-a-uisc).

 ### Forms